about us

 what do we do to support pollinators?

-Our name is inspired by one of many fascinating features of bees!
+Our name is inspired by one of the many fascinating features of bees!
 Most (female) bees have some special adaptation that allows them to collect and carry pollen, which they bring back to their nest to feed their young.
-Some bees have what’s called a “pollen basket,” or corbicula, a concave structure with specialized hairs on the hind legs where pollen gets packed into.
+Some bees have what’s called a “pollen basket,” or corbicula, a concave structure with specialized hairs on the hind legs that pollen gets packed into.
 Bees such as bumble bees, honey bees, stingless bees, and orchid bees have pollen baskets.

 Our logo features the cellophane blueberry bee (Colletes validus) perched on blueberry blossoms in a basket of blueberries.
 The cellophane blueberry bee is a solitary specialist bee that is native to the northeastern United States, including New Jersey.
 (Although we are now based in Queens, NY, we were born in Jersey!)
 It has a preference for foraging on blueberry plants (NJ’s state fruit that is also native to the area) but will forage on other berry plants as well.